Yale-BIM/f21-assignments/assignment-3/README.md

 by changing the Notebook settings for a project in Edit -> Notebook settings.
 Select GPU or TPU as hardware accelerator.

-    > If your model is small, it might just train faster without hardware acceleration.
+    > If your model is small, it might just train faster in the cloud without hardware acceleration.

 2. **Google Colab works with Google Drive.**
 You can load files from your Google Drive account into Google Colab, as explained